condatek/website-backup/README.md

 Call the script using:

   sh /path/to/script/website-backup.sh

+This will produce a backup of the entire selected website

 <h3>Script options</h3>
 Using the script without parameters will backup the entire website with every subfolder in it